-Remove the majority of dirt and grease build-up from the tong, backup, and frame assembly using a hose with 3. spray nozzle, or a pressure washer set to the "low pressure" mode.
+3. 🗌 Remove the majority of dirt and grease build-up from the tong, backup, and frame assembly using a hose with spray nozzle, or a pressure washer set to the "low pressure" mode.
 Ensure adequate containment is in place to prevent environmental contamination from residual hydraulic fluid and dirty grease.

-4. Remove the access panel on the side of the tong directly adjacent to the shifter mechanism.
+4. 🗌 Remove the access panel on the side of the tong directly adjacent to the shifter mechanism.
 Use a flashlight to perform a visual inspection of the gear train through the access panel and the opening of the rotary gear.
 If gear damage or chips of metal are seen, the tong should be removed from service and overhauled to avoid further damage.

-Remove at least one of the side panels on the backup.
+5. 🗌 Remove at least one of the side panels on the backup.
 Perform a visual inspection of the interior of the backup - use a flashlight if necessary.
 Premature wear where there are moving parts (bare metal where there used to be paint, and metal shavings in the grease are good indicators) may show where a component needs to be adjusted, or if necessary, replaced.

-6. Perform a visual inspection of all fasteners and protruding body pieces (example: hydraulic valve mounts, inlet & outlet line supports, tong legs, shifter handle pivot lugs).
+6. 🗌 Perform a visual inspection of all fasteners and protruding body pieces (example: hydraulic valve mounts, inlet & outlet line supports, tong legs, shifter handle pivot lugs).
 Tighten or replace loose or missing fasteners.
 McCoy recommends that damaged or missing body parts be repaired or replaced as soon as possible.

-7. Perform a visual inspection of all lifting points - if visible damage is seen, including cracks, broken lugs, distorted metal, etc. replace damaged part(s) before placing tong in service.
+7. 🗌 Perform a visual inspection of all lifting points - if visible damage is seen, including cracks, broken lugs, distorted metal, etc. replace damaged part(s) before placing tong in service.
 Also inspect all chains, master links, and turnbuckles - again, if any damage is noted replace the damaged part(s) before placing the tong in service.

-0 Check to see if backup is parallel to the tong - if the backup is resting at an angle side-to-side, one of the fron leg springs is likely broken or fatigued to the point it must be replaced.
-0. leg springs is likely broken or fatigued to the point it must be replaced.

-9. Inspect exterior moving component of the equipment for signs of premature wear, or parts that are rubbing (bare metal where there used to be paint is a good indication of wear.
+8. 🗌 Check to see if backup is parallel to the tong - if the backup is resting at an angle side-to-side, one of the front leg springs is likely broken or fatigued to the point it must be replaced.
+9. 🗌 Inspect exterior moving component of the equipment for signs of premature wear, or parts that are rubbing (bare metal where there used to be paint is a good indication of wear.

-80-0421-X 5-1⁄2 in - 18.7K Hydraulic Power Tong 5-1⁄2 in CLINCHER® Backup